OF DISCIPLINE, INC. BOARD MEMBERS

 Ms. Sandberg, a single mother of two teenagers is a native of Minneapolis, MN.
 She has over twenty years of experience working with children with disabilities and was a past participant of the Circle of Discipline programs.
 She has always been committed to helping inner city youth with their needs, whether it is physical, mental or spiritual.

 De De works fulltime at Regions Hospital as a Laboratory Service Technician while pursuing a Bachelor of Science degree in biology from the University of Minnesota, with plans to seek a career in Health and Human Services upon graduation.

-Ms. Rich was a fan of the Circle of Discipline’s boxing program before she joined the board of directors in October 2010.
+Ms. Rich is a long time boxing fan and was a fan of the Circle of Discipline’s boxing program before she joined the board of directors in October 2010.
 She is employed at Eaton Corporation since 2005 as the north central district administrator in their electrical sales sector.
-She also works at a local group home for mentally ill and/or developmentally disabled adults.
-Prior to Eaton , Ms. Rich worked in business management and for-profit and non-profit accounting in Minnesota , Iowa , and Indiana.
+Prior to Eaton, Ms. Rich worked in business management and for-profit and non-profit accounting in Minnesota, Iowa, and Indiana.
 She has also served on various boards and committees over the years for substance abuse programs, ex-offender programs, and battered women’s shelters.